karamaan/karamaan-opaleye/README.md

 * Please don't post public links to the Github repos.
 I want to keep it low-key for now.

-* There's little documentation, but I (Tom Ellis) am happy to answer questions by email on a very prompt basis.
+* There's little documentation, but [I am happy to answer questions](http://web.jaguarpaw.co.uk/~tom/contact/) by email on a very prompt basis.
 Don't be shy and don't be worried about taking up my time.
 Please fire off an email to me at any time with questions or comments.